Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 :::info

-Hero Pixel Postgres destination will create raw tables and schemas using the Unquoted identifiers by replacing any special characters with an underscore.
+HeroPixelPostgres destination will create raw tables and schemas using the Unquoted identifiers by replacing any special characters with an underscore.
 All final tables and their corresponding columns are created using Quoted identifiers preserving the case sensitivity.
 Special characters in final tables are replaced with underscores.

 :::

-1. Log into your Hero Pixel account.
+1. Log into your HeroPixelaccount.
 2. In the left navigation bar, click **Destinations**.
 In the top-right corner, click **new destination**.
 3. On the Set up the destination page, enter the name for the Postgres connector and select